lawmicha/iOS-User-Authentication-with-Email-Facebook-Google-Apple/README.md

-## iOS User Authentication with Email/Facebook/Google - AWS Amplify CLI - AWSMobileClient - HostedUI - UIKit
+## iOS User Authentication with Email/Facebook/Google

 This is a template app that can be bootstrapped using your own backend resources created with Amplify CLI.

 ### What is it?
-- Amplify CLI version used: 3.9.0
+- AWS Amplify CLI version used: 3.9.0
 - iOS 13
 - Xcode 11
 - SDKs Used: AWSMobileClient with HostedUI